-I had seen pictures of long-neck women in National Geographic magazine.
+I had seen pictures of longneck women in National Geographic magazine.
 From that moment I was kinda intrigued to see them.
-However finding out more of their story it started to feel uncomfortable to visit this place.
+However, finding out more about their story it started to feel uncomfortable to visit this place.

-My expectation at the Long Neck Village pretty much was to see repressed people or in other words – visiting a human zoo.
+My expectation at the Karen long neck village pretty much was to see repressed people or in other words – visiting a human zoo.
 It didn’t feel right at all.
-However we decided to go and see the real people, learn about their story and feelings, instead of having just picture images in our heads.
+But we decided to go and see the real people, learn about their story and feelings, instead of having just picture images in our heads.

 Who are the women of Long Neck Tribe?

-Women of the tribe are known by wearing rings around their neck.
+The Karen long neck tribe is unique by the fact that their women are wearing heavy neck rings around their necks for most of their lives.
 Some women also wear these heavy rings around their forearms and shins, but that’s different from neck rings and is up to their own choice.
-Some women have it more like a style element.
+Some longneck women have it more like a style element.

-In real life these women don’t naturally have extra long necks though.
-The heavy rings around their necks smash their ribcage and shoulders down over years.
+In real life, these women don’t naturally have extra long necks though.
+The heavy brass rings are a neck strecher, smashing their rib cage and shoulders down over the years.
 That gives the illusion that their necks are unusually long.

-Some women wear rings around their necks respecting their ancestor traditions, while nowadays some are encouraged to do it because of tourists.
-It all actually started as a protection from tigers.
-Several tribe woman were killed by tigers far back in the past.
-So the leader of the tribe decided to have woman wear these brass rings to protect their tribe from extinction.
+The tradition or neck rigs actually started as a protection from tigers.
+Several Karen tribe woman were killed by tigers far back in the past.
+So the leader of the tribe decided to have woman wear these brass neck rings to protect their tribe from extinction.

-As per tradition the more rings a woman carries on her neck, the more beautiful she is.
-Later the tradition evolved so that only girls who were born on a particular time of a month were destined to wear the rings.
+As per tradition, the more neck rings a woman carries on her neck, the more beautiful she is.
+Later the tradition evolved so that only girls who were born on a particular time of a month were destined to wear the neck rings.

-How many rings do Long Neck women wear?
+How many rings do Long Neck Kayan women wear?

-Usually girls start to wear them from the age 5 – 6.
-They start with 5 rings around their neck and 2 extra are added year by year.
-There’s no fixed maximum number of rings that they can wear, but usually it can go up to 25.
+Usually, girls start to wear long neck rings from the age of 5 – 6.
+They start with 5 rings around their neck and 2 extra neck streching rings are added year by year.
+There’s no fixed maximum number of neck rings that they can wear, but it can go up to 25.

-Around the age of 15 girls are able to choose if they will continue to wear rings for the lifetime or will they stop now.
-After this age their rib cage will become too damaged and neck would be too loose without these rings to hold on it’s own.
+Around the age of 15 girls are able to choose if they will continue the neck elongation by wear rings for the lifetime or will they stop now.
+After this age, their rib cage will become too damaged and neck would be too loose to hold on its own with neck rings removed.

-Now this is the question that bothered me the most when making the decision if to go and visit one of these villages.
-In order to find answer to this question, we did go there.
-We went with organised tour and a guide who would answer all our questions however I also had an intention to talk to tribe women directly.
+Now, this is the question that bothered me the most when making the decision if to go and visit one of these villages.
+In order to find the answer to this question, we did go there.
+We went with an organized tour and a guide who would answer all our questions, however, I also had an intention to talk to tribe women directly.

-Stalls are filled with local souvenirs, self weaved scarves and jewellery.
-Women at the stalls dont show any joy in their faces though by seeing another tour group arriving to take pictures of them.
+Stalls are filled with local souvenirs, self-weaved scarves, and jewelry.
+Women at the stalls don’t show any joy in their faces though by seeing another tour group arriving to take pictures of them.

 At that moment I felt really awkward and didn’t want to be there to seem like another tourist enjoying the zoo of people.
 But keeping in mind the goal to find out more, we stayed and asked questions.

 The guide explained that these people have no chance for a life in their home country Myanmar and here at least they can live in peace.
 Even though they are poor, tourists bring them joy by coming to visit them and buying their crafts.
-That way the tribe makes money and can afford clean water for their families.
+That way Karen hill tribes make money and can afford clean water for their families.

-Nowadays many girls of the tribe are wearing rings not because of their ancestor traditions but simply to entertain tourists and help their families make more money.
+Nowadays many girls of the tribe are wearing rings around necks, not because of their ancestor traditions but simply to entertain tourists and help their families make more money.

-Men of the families are allowed to work in agriculture in their own villages.
+As per Thai guide, Kayan men are working in agriculture within their own villages.
 Children are technically allowed to go to school.
-But in order to do that they must learn Thai language first.
+But in order to do that they must learn the Thai language first.
 This makes it quite impossible for them to actually go to school.

-Is it ethical to visit a Long Neck Village in Thailand?
+Is it ethical to visit a Karen Long Neck Village in Thailand?

 Overall I’m glad that we went to visit the Long Neck Karen tribe and found out more about their story.
 It added real faces and feelings to the photo images I previously had in my mind.
-I definitely don’t feel better knowing their story now, but I think it’s important to be aware of such situations happening to people all over the world.
-By knowing it, we can trying to find ways how to help and support them.
+I definitely don’t feel better knowing their story now.
+However, I do think it’s important to be aware of such situations happening to people all over the world.
+By knowing it, we can try to find ways how to help and support them.